PieKing1215/swQolSuite/README.md

 ### Disable Merge Check
 If enabled, disables the check for a connecting surface when merging two subgrids (ie. lets you merge grids even if they're not connected)

-## Download
-For "stable" releases (there are none right now), see [Releases](../../releases).<br>
-For dev builds: sign in to GitHub, go [here](https://github.com/PieKing1215/swMod/actions/workflows/autobuild.yml?query=branch%3Amain+is%3Asuccess), click the latest one, scroll down to "Artifacts" and download it.<br>
-Or download the latest at https://nightly.link/PieKing1215/swMod/workflows/autobuild/main<br>
-Unzip and run swmod-inject.exe to run.

 ## Licenses